RUN-Collaborations/translatable/README.md

 - General font-size and line-height percent settings are applied, with the relative difference between elements of different sizes fixed, and not currently customizable (e.g., titles, headings, chapter numbers, verse numbers, etc.).
 - Arabic numerals (0123456789) are the only numbering system offered for chapters and verses.
 - *Backup your work before using the USFM Editor and consider it to be experimental.*
-- Wrapper markers are currently added by default around each word for alignment purposes.
-This will be included in any saved usfm files, though may not be what you want.
 - Please overlook the "Edit a Graft" pop-ups over element like subheadings in read-only mode.
 These are only editable in edit mode.
 A "graft" is a technical term here for element that is not a part of chapter and verse content.
 - Not fully functional on iPadOS, iOS, or Android